Masahiro Fukuda: National team career

-Fukuda was capped 45 times and scored 9 goals for the Japanese national team between 1990 and 1995.
+Fukuda was capped 45 times and scored 9 goals for the Japan national team between 1990 and 1995.
 His first international appearance came on July 27, 1990 in a Dynasty Cup match against South Korea in Beijing.
 He scored his first goal for his country on August 24, 1992 in another Dynasty Cup match against China in Beijing.

 He was a member of the Japan team that won the 1992 Asian Cup and he played 4 games and scored 1 goal in the semi-final against China.

 Under national coach Hans Ooft, Japan reached the 1994 World Cup qualification for the 1994 World Cup.
 He was on the pitch, after replacing Kenta Hasegawa in the 59th minute, when Japan's hope to play in the finals in the USA was dashed by an injury-time Iraqi equaliser in the last qualifier, the match that the Japanese fans now refer to as the Agony of Doha.